Variational Algorithms for Marginal MAP: Message Passing Algorithms for Marginal MAP

 \subsection{The importance of the Argmax-product Message Updates}

-\citet{Jiang10} proposed a similar hybrid message passing algorithm, repeated here as Algorithm~\ref{alg:jiang_product}, which differs from our mixed-product BP only in replacing our argmax-product message update \eqref{equ:mix_product3} with the usual max-product message update \eqref{equ:mix_product2}.
+\citet{Jiang10} proposed a similar hybrid message passing algorithm, repeated here as Algorithm~\ref{alg:jiang_product}, which differs from our mixed-product BP only in replacing our argmax-product message update \eqref{equ:mix_product3} with the usual max-product message update \eqref{equ:mix_product2}. \qiangnew{We show in this section that this very difference gives Algorithm~\ref{alg:jiang_product} very different properties, and fewer optimality guarantees, than our mixed-product BP. }

-Similar to our mixed-product BP, Algorithm~\ref{alg:jiang_product} also satisfies the reparameterization property in \eqref{equ:repara} (with beliefs $\{b_i, b_{ij}\}$ defined by \eqref{equ:mixedmargin}); it also satisfies a set of similar, but crurially different, consistency conditions at its fixed points,
+Similar to our mixed-product BP, Algorithm~\ref{alg:jiang_product} also satisfies the reparameterization property in \eqref{equ:repara} (with beliefs $\{b_i, b_{ij}\}$ defined by \eqref{equ:mixedmargin}); it also satisfies a set of similar, but crucially different, consistency conditions at its fixed points,

 which exactly map to the max- and sum- product message updates in Algorithm~\ref{alg:jiang_product}.